Alan, 1st Earl of Richmond

-Alan, 1st Earl of Richmond (before 1100 - 15 September 1146), (Note: Cokayne states that Alan was born before his younger brother Henry, who was born in 1100.)
+Alan of Penthièvre, 1st Earl of Richmond (before 1100 - 15 September 1146), (Note: Cokayne states that Alan was born before his younger brother Henry, who was born in 1100.)
 Breton Alan Penteur, also known as "Alan the Black", was a Breton noble who fought for Stephen, King of England.
 Alan was the third son of Stephen, Count of Tréguier, and Hawise de Guingamp.

 Life

 The Honour of Richmond had been founded by Alan's uncle, Count Alan Rufus, who had died heirless, so it passed to a younger brother, Count Alan the Black, and then to a yet younger brother, namely Count Stephen.
 After Count Stephen's death in 1135/6, his Breton lands were inherited by his eldest son, Geoffrey Boterel II, whereas his English lands, the Honour of Richmond, went to Alan.
 During the Anarchy, Geoffrey supported the dispossessed Empress Matilda and her husband Geoffrey of Anjou, while Alan allied with King Stephen.
 Alan married Bertha of Brittany, daughter of Conan III, Duke of Brittany, in a politically arranged marriage, perhaps in a move to draw Brittany onto Stephen's side in the conflict against Empress Matilda.
 In part to promote the alliance with Conan III of Brittany.
 Stephen created Alan 1st Earl of Richmond.
 Additionally, Stephen recognized Alan as Earl of Cornwall, in recognition of another of Alan's uncles, Brian, who, Alan claimed, had formerly possessed Cornwall.
 After the Battle of Lincoln (1141), Alan was captured by Ranulf de Gernon, 4th Earl of Chester and tortured until he relinquished his claim to the Earldom of Cornwall.